 It all boils down to what we already talked about earlier, the importance of communication, and your designer asking relevant questions about your project right off the bat.

-Lastly but not least is this… I’m sure you’ve heard the saying “Jack of all trades” and “master of none”.
+Lastly, but not least is this… I’m sure you’ve heard the saying “Jack of all trades” and “master of none”.

-Well that may not be the case always, because there are some genuine folks out there that are great at providing services in many areas.
+Well, this may not be the case always, because there are some genuine folks out there that are great at providing services in many areas.

 But if you find that your web designer is offering literally everything you can imagine under the sun on their services menu, then sometimes it can feel as if there’s no exclusivity with them.
-I mean there’s no speciality involved.
+I mean there’s no specialty involved.

-It’s possible to do that of course, it’s possible to hire a jack of all trades, but it just doesn’t make sense in my opinion.
+It’s possible to do that, of course, it’s possible to hire a jack of all trades, but it just doesn’t make sense in my opinion.

-Maybe you think differently, do let me know.
+Maybe you think differently, I don’t know.

 [clickToTweet tweet=”Don’t find a jack of all trades web designer, find yourself a specialist.” quote=”Don’t find a jack of all trades web designer, find yourself a specialist.”]